 Beyond the academic curriculum, FACE also offers students opportunities to participate in enriching activities essential to their social growth and development.
 During the school week, all students engage in the community garden program, Paws for Friendship and music class.
-FACE has morning care and an aftercare program for registered students.
+FACE has morning care and has partnered with All Peoples to provide afterschool care for registered students.

 Morning Care is available for students Monday through Friday from 6:45 a.m. – 7:30 a.m.
 Morning care space is limited.
 It is offered on a first come first serve basis and priority is given to students enrolled in the morning care program from previous years.

 There is a 2 week waiting period for new students.
 After 2 weeks staff will be able to identify students eligible for morning care.
 Students that engage in high frequency of maladaptive behaviors will not be permitted to attend until the behaviors are infrequent or have met mastery criteria of their behavior intervention plan.

 Fees for 2017-2018 morning care are as follows: